amitpoitrix/DesignPatterns/CreationalDesignPattern/src/BuilderPattern/Readme.md

 **Example:**
 Consider the example of building a House object.
 A house can have optional features like a garage, swimming pool, or garden.
 The Builder Pattern allows constructing the house step by step with these features.

+**Advantages of the Builder Pattern:**
+- `Readability`: The code is more readable when creating objects with many parameters.
+- `Immutability`: The final object is often immutable because it is created via the builder.
+- `Flexible construction`: You can selectively choose which properties to set, making it flexible to use.
+- `Separation of concerns`: The construction logic is separated from the class that actually defines the object.

+**Disadvantages:**
+- `Increased complexity`: The pattern can add unnecessary complexity if the object being constructed is simple.
+- `Builder duplication`: It may result in duplication of the code if there are a large number of fields to handle.

+**When to Avoid:**
+- When the object is simple and can be constructed in one step.
+- When you do not have many optional parameters.

+**Example Use Cases in Java:**
+The Builder Pattern is widely used in Java, especially in frameworks and libraries like:

+- StringBuilder (for constructing strings).
+- java.nio.ByteBuffer (for working with buffers).
+- javax.swing.GroupLayout.Group (for building complex layouts).
+- The Builder Pattern is particularly useful when you have objects with many optional parameters, and you want to ensure that the client can construct the object in a flexible and readable way.